shazahmad/computePlusPlus/lab3_build_app_kernel.md

 INPUT_TYPE :=random
 ```

-If it is required to built host that uses input image please set the following two variables that point to **OpenCV 2.4 ** install path in make_options.mk file:
+If it is required to built host that uses given input image please set the following two variables that point to **OpenCV 2.4 ** install path in make_options.mk file:

 ```makefile
 ############## OpenCV Installation Paths